 Lucas developed the website in WordPress and we provided Logan Together with a guide on how to add, remove, and manage content in the backend.
 We produced video walkthroughs and written steps, and organised all the content in a Notion microsite.

-We also helped migrate old content over, and Logan Together is currently content populating the website with information on the projects they are involved in before launching it.
+We also helped migrate old content over, and Logan Together populated the website with information on the projects they were involved in.
+However, after a change in leadership, unfortunately the new site was not launched live.